 - See your child's doctor or nurse to get the flu vaccine.

 It can be confusing to know how many doses of flu vaccine your child needs.
-Many situations are covered in the statements below, but if your child's situation is different, or if you have any questions, ask your child's healthcare provider or consult this guide.
+Many situations are covered in the statements below, but if your child's situation is different, or if you have any questions, ask your child's healthcare provider.

 For Current Patients and Families